How to Sell a Texas Property With a Tenant Still Living in It

 Let’s start by looking at some of the high points.

-- A tenant could be a good thing or bad thing.
+• A tenant could be a good thing or bad thing.
 First, understand that having a tenant in your property for sale can be a good thing or a bad thing.
-If you’re appealing to new property investors who want to make consistent rental income, having a reliable tenant already in place could be a massive benefit.
+If you’re appealing to new property investors who want to make consistent rental income, having a reliable tenant occupancy could be a massive benefit.
 Essentially, you’ll be saving them money on marketing and advertising costs while simultaneously proving the true income potential of this property.
 On the other hand, if you’re marketing the occupied rental property to people who want to move in as soon as possible, the tenant could pose a significant challenge.
 Many potential buyers will strictly avoid this type of situation.

-- Tenants present additional complications.
+• Tenants present additional complications.
 No matter what, existing tenants are going to present some additional complications.
 When showing the tenant-occupied property, you’ll need to have a plan for how to manage the existing tenant.
-And depending on the terms of the lease agreement, you may be legally bound to allow them to continue occupying the property.
+And depending on the terms of the existing lease agreement, you may be legally bound to allow them to continue occupying the property.

 Can You Sell a Texas Property With a Tenant Still Living in It?